 Chapter 7: Gap Analysis

 This chapter examines gaps between ICANN’s policies and their implementation, and between ICANN and its contracted parties’ respective commitments and the services they actually deliver.
-Consistent with the review team’s scope, the chapter focuses on the extent to which existing WHOIS policy and its implementation is effective, meets the legitimate needs of law enforcement, and promotes consumer trust.
+Consistent with the Review Team’s scope, the chapter focuses on the extent to which existing WHOIS policy and its implementation is effective, meets the legitimate needs of law enforcement, and promotes consumer trust.
 In writing it, we are mindful of the extensive input received from many communities and documented in the earlier sections of this Report.

 In acknowledgement of the special roles of governments in ICANN, we note specially the guidance given by governments, over time, to ICANN in the WHOIS discussions: Government Advisory Committee and Data Protection Commissioners.